mysterymath/lcc6502/Implementation_Defined_Behavior.md

   * An short consists of 2 little-endian bytes.
   * An int consists of 2 little-endian bytes.
-  * A long consists of 4 little-endian bytes.
+  * A long consists of 4 little-endian bytes# LCC Experiments
   * For the value ranges of each type, see [limits.h](include/limits.h)

 * The result of converting an integer to a shorter signed integer, or the result of converting an unsigned integer to a signed integer of equal length, if the value cannot be represented (3.2.1.2).